 A lot of homeowners are having a hard time keeping up with minor repairs, painting, or landscaping.
 If you do not do these things early, you will have to get a lot of work done before you sell your home.

-Take advantage of getting ready to sell your house by sorting through your belongings and getting rid of those you don’t really want, before you actually put your house on the market.
+If you plan to live in your home, while allowing prospective buyers to view the property, you should try to remove as much of your belongings and personal touches as possible.
 Prospective buyers must be able to come in and envision themselves living in the home, which is difficult if you have all of your furniture and personal belongings filling up each room.
 Besides, you’ll knock out some of your packing ahead of time, leaving less work for you later.

 Some aesthetic updates in the kitchen can add more than their investing cost to the value of your home.
 Try switching one appliance for becoming a focal point, so that the look can be updated.
 Popular improvements include butcher block kitchen islands and stainless steel pot hangers.
 Instead of getting new kitchen cabinets, paint the ones you already have.